tonethar/IGME-230-GDD-2017-Fall/notes/midterm-review.md

 4. More Web Browser DOM Methods
 5. JavaScript Functions

+**
-Be sure to focus on the Discussion/Review sections (they have questions you have already answered as HW) for each of the above pages.
+- Be sure to focus on the Discussion/Review sections (they have questions you have already answered as HW) for each of the above pages!
+- Be able to write some JavaScript from memory!
+**

 You can access all of these web app tutorial pages from here:
 [web-apps-0.md](./web-apps-0.md)